August 13 in music history

 1971 – Saxophonist Curtis Ousley also known as King Curtis by his stage name, was stabbed to death in front of his home in Manhattan after a brawl with drug dealers who didn’t want to move out of his building’s steps.
 He worked with John Lennon on his solo album ‘Imagine’ and played the solo on Aretha Franklin‘s hit single ‘Respect’.

-1977 – Progressive rock band Yes topped the UK album chart with their eight studio album ‘Going for the One’.
-The record became a certified Gold record by the RIAA within a month after its release.
-It also climbed to Top 10 on the US album chart.
+1977 – Progressive rock band Yes topped the UK Albums chart with their eight studio release ‘Going for the One’.
+The record was certified Gold record by the RIAA within a month of its release and it also peaked within the Top 10 in the US.

-1982 – American singer and musician Joe Tex died on this day, August 13 aged 49 due to a heart attack.
-Best known for his hit songs ‘I Gotcha’, ‘Skinny Legs and All’ and ‘Hold What You’ve Got’.
+1982 – American singer and songwriter Joe Tex died on this day August 13, aged 49 from a heart attack.
+Best remembered for the hit songs ‘I Gotcha’, ‘Skinny Legs and All’, and ‘Hold What You’ve Got’.

-1983 – Disco group KC and the Sunshine Band scored their first chart topping single in the UK with ‘Give It Up’.
-The song had moderate success in the US where it peaked at No.18, but it became Top 3 hit in Ireland, Belgium and Australia.
+1983 – Disco group KC and the Sunshine Band scored their first number one single in the UK with ‘Give It Up’.
+The song made the Top 3 in Ireland, Belgium and Australia as well, while in the US it peaked at No.18.

 1988 – Def Leppard returned to number one on the US Billboard 200 chart with their fourth studio album ‘Hysteria’ on this day August 13 in music history.

-1990 – Tragic event happened during an outdoor concert in Brooklyn when a stage lighting construction fell on Curtis Mayfield while performing.
-The incident left him paralyzed from the neck down.
+1990 – During an outdoor concert in Brooklyn, a stage lighting construction fell on Curtis Mayfield while performing.
+The incident left the artist paralyzed from the neck down.

-2003 – American singer, songwriter and producer Ed Townsend died on this day August 13 due to a heart attack, aged 74.
+2003 – American singer, songwriter and producer Ed Townsend died on this day August 13 of a heart attack, aged 74.

-2009 – Guitarist, songwriter and most importantly inventor Lester William Polsfuss also known as Les Paul passed away at the age of 94.
-With his skills and knowledge, Les helped the Gibson Guitar Corporation to develop one of the very first solid-body electric guitars.
+2009 – Guitarist, songwriter and inventor Lester William Polsfuss better known as Les Paul died at the age of 94.
+Best remembered for developing one of the very first solid-body electric guitars.

-2014 – With their debut single ‘Rude’Magic! topped the US singles chart.
-The song also became a massive hit worldwide and made it to Top 10 in dozens of countries.
+2014 – With their debut single ‘Rude’Magic! topped the US Billboard Hot 100 chart.
+The song was a huge hit worldwide that year and it reached the Top 10 in a dozen countries.

-1919 – British jazz pianist George Shearing was born on this day, August 13 in music history.
+1919 – British jazz pianist George Shearing was born in London on this day August 13 in music history.
 Best known for his jazz compositions ‘Lullaby of Birdland’ and ‘Conception’.

 1938 – American Pop and R&B multi-instrumentalist David Cortez Clowney was born in Detroit, Michigan.
 Also known as Dave ‘Baby’ Cortez by his stage name.

-1951 – Multi-instrumentalist, songwriter and composer Dan Fogelberg was born on this day, August 13 in music history.
+1951 – Multi-instrumentalist, singer, songwriter and composer Dan Fogelberg was born in Peoria, Illinois on this day August 13 in music history.

-1952 – Founding member, guitarist and singer for the OutlawsHughie Thomasson was born on this day in Buchannon, Virginia.
-He also played for Lynyrd Skynyrd as a replacement guitarist.
+1952 – Guitarist, singer, and founding member of the OutlawsHughie Thomasson was born on this day in Buchannan, Virginia.
+Also known for his work with the Southern rock group Lynyrd Skynyrd.

 1984 – English singer-songwriter and guitarist James Morrison was born in Rugby, Warwickshire.
-Best known for his debut album ‘Undiscovered’ which topped the UK albums chart.
+Best known for his debut album ‘Undiscovered’ which was a chart-topper in the UK.

 << August 12